quicwg/base-drafts/draft-ietf-quic-recovery.md

   The RECOMMENDED value is 0.5.

 kPersistentCongestionThreshold:

-: Number of consecutive PTOs required for persistent congestion to be established.
+: Period of time for persistent congestion to be established, specified as a PTO multiplier.
 The rationale for this threshold is to enable a sender to use initial PTOs for aggressive probing, as TCP does with Tail Loss Probe (TLP)
   {{TLP}} {{RACK}}, before establishing persistent congestion, as TCP does with a Retransmission Timeout (RTO) {{?RFC5681}}.
-The RECOMMENDED value for kPersistentCongestionThreshold is 2, which is equivalent to having two TLPs before an RTO in TCP.
+The RECOMMENDED value for kPersistentCongestionThreshold is 3, which is approximately equivalent to having two TLPs before an RTO in TCP.

 ## Variables of interest {#vars-of-interest}